yhu19/CHIN309finalproject/README.md

 ### Professor Vierthaler
 ### CHIN 309: Chinese Literature in English

-The main goal of this final project is to introduce several Tang Dynasty poets, including their backgrounds and styles of writing, as well as an appreciation of their poetic works.
+The main goal of this final project is to introduce several Tang Dynasty poets and to give an explanation and appreciation of their poetic works.

 [Li Bai](libai.md)